Restrictions to remain for rivers hardest hit by Colorado mine waste spill

 POSSIBLE LEGAL ACTION AGAINST EPA

-EPA officials said the Animas and San Juan rivers would remain closed until at least next Monday to such uses as drinking, irrigation, fishing and recreation as experts try to gauge safety risks posed by the spill.
+EPA officials said the Animas and San Juan rivers would remain closed until at least next Monday to such uses as the supply of drinking and irrigation water, and fishing and recreation as experts try to gauge safety risks posed by the spill.

 Wastewater still escaping from the mine site was being diverted into hastily built settling ponds where the effluent is treated before it empties into Cement Creek, sharply reducing its acidity and metal levels, the EPA said.

-He said the peak cadmium levels were roughly 10 times higher than what would be regarded as safe for humans, while arsenic - especially toxic to people - spiked at 1,000 parts per billion, he said.
-That is 100 times the maximum contaminant level for arsenic set by the EPA for drinking water.

-Clements said the readings offered just a snapshot of contamination in a place relatively close to the spill's origin at a point when the effect was most pronounced.
-"They really do fluctuate quite a bit with time," he said.

-New Mexico Governor Susana Martinez and Colorado Governor John Hickenlooper both declared states of emergency on Monday, freeing up additional money for disaster response.
-Martinez also said she was directing her administration to "be prepared to take legal action against the EPA."
+New Mexico Governor Susana Martinez declared a state of emergency on Tuesday, freeing up an additional $750,000 for disaster response, and said she was directing her administration to "be prepared to take legal action against the EPA."

-Hickenlooper visited a trout hatchery on Tuesday near Durango, where wildlife officials had caged more than 100 juvenile fish at several locations along the Animas to monitor their health.
-Only one had died so far, officials said.

-Utah State University ecologist Charles Hawkins said the health effects on fish could take weeks or months to become lethal, or might translate into reproductive damage.
-"It would have to be incredibly toxic to kill them immediately," he said.
+Colorado Governor John Hickenlooper declared his own "state of disaster" emergency on Monday, and vowed to take actions to "make sure this doesn't happen again."

+Colorado has more than 4,000 abandoned mines, about 1,100 of them around Silverton, according to American Rivers, which calls those sites "ticking time bombs."

 The Navajo Nation has also been affected.
-Tribal communities along the San Juan, which crosses the sprawling reservation through southeastern Utah before flowing to Lake Powell, rely on the river for fishing, irrigation and watering of livestock.

-"We intend to make sure the Navajo Nation recovers every dollar it spends cleaning up this mess and every dollar it loses as a result of injuries to our precious Navajo natural resources," tribal President Russell Begaye said.
+Its sprawling reservation is traversed by the San Juan River, which flows through southeastern Utah into Lake Powell.

+It was uncertain how far significant contamination from the spill would travel, but EPA officials said on Tuesday the leading edge of the original burst of contamination had moved well beyond Farmington.